Windows Event Log

 </Input>

-Event Log data is commonly sent in the BSD Syslog format.
-This can be generated with the to_syslog_bsd() procedure provided by the xm_syslog module.
-For more information, see Sending Syslog to a Remote Logger via UDP, TCP, or TLS.
+You can convert Windows events to BSD syslog format with the to_syslog_bsd() procedure of the xm_syslog module.
+For more information, see Forward syslog to a remote logger via UDP, TCP, or TLS.

 <Extension _syslog>